Julie Gayet

 Julie Gayet (/fr/; born 3 June 1972) is a French actress and film producer.
-She is also known for being the wife of the former President of France, François Hollande.
+She is married to the former President of France, François Hollande.

 Early life and education

 Gayet was born in Suresnes, Hauts-de-Seine, where her father Brice Gayet is a professor and head of gastric surgery at the Institut Mutualiste Montsouris.
 He was former head of the clinic to the Lariboisière Hospital and lecturer at the Faculty Xavier Bichat at Paris Diderot University.
 Her mother is an antique dealer.
 Her paternal grandfather, Alain Gayet, was also a surgeon and became a Compagnon de la Libération after World War II.
 She received a social liberal intellectual upbringing.

 Gayet studied art history and psychology at university, circus skills at the circus school of the Fratellini family, and operatic singing under Tosca Marmor.
 At the age of 17, she studied at the Actors Studio in London with Jack Waltzer, and then continued at the Tania Balachova School in Paris.